hieuxuanta/fe-quiz-web-app/README.md

-# js-quiz-web-app
+# fe-quiz-web-app
-Quiz web application for user's and admin's using
+Quiz web application for only user's using
 --
-TODO : Build an admin page <br/>
+# full-quiz-web-app
-DOING: Design layout, handle client side process <br/>
+It will be released soon...